bergercookie/mastert_present/PITCHME.md

 ### Configuring the Application

-- Users don't have to meddle with the source code / compilation
+- Don't meddle with source code
-- Use of ``.ini`` files to tweak the application behavior
+- Use of ``.ini`` files, tweak application behavior
   - Parameters of deciders, optimizer classes
   - Visualization parameters
   - ...